rancher/docs/content/rke/v0.1.x/en/installation/_index.md

 INFO[0101] Finished building Kubernetes cluster successfully
 ```

 The last line should read `Finished building Kubernetes cluster successfully` to indicate that your cluster is ready to use.
-As part of the Kubernetes creation process, a `kubeconfig` file has been created and written at `kube_config_cluster.yml`, which can be used to start interacting your Kubernetes cluster.
+As part of the Kubernetes creation process, a `kubeconfig` file has been created and written at `kube_config_cluster.yml`, which can be used to start interacting with your Kubernetes cluster.

 > **Note:** If you have used a different file name from `cluster.yml`, then the kube config file will be named `kube_config_<FILE_NAME>.yml`.